 Ohmygosh YES.
 My cameras record to two memory cards at once so there are 2 copies of your images as soon as they are taken.
 Images are downloaded immediately following the event and those images are duplicated in-house on a backup external hard drive as well as off-site using a backup program that backs up my entire system every night.
 So, even in the event of a fire or natural disaster, your photos will most likely be safe.

 are you insured? can you give proof of insurance to my wedding venue?

 I am absolutely fully insured and bonded.
 I can provide a certificate to your venue which outlines my coverages at no cost to you.
 Just let me know as soon as possible, many venues require them to be submitted a few months before the event occurs.

 are the digital rights included? can I print my photos where I want?

 All my wedding collections include the digital files and the rights to print them where you want to.
 They are NOT scaled down and do NOT have any logos on them, and a pdf of the release accompanies the images that states you are within your rights to print them on paper, as photo gifts, albums, etc. I highly recommend www.mpix.com for printing your own prints.
 Drug stores are not photo labs.

-Your images, along with a pdf of the "personal use license" will come to you on USB.
-The images will also be put on a password protected website that you can use to share the images with your friends and family.
+Your images are available via download, and your personal, password protected website will be live for at least a year.
+You can use that link to share the images with your friends and family.
 Prints are available for purchase from the proofing site, but there is no charge to view the images.

 Images are exported from raw files to high quality jpgs.
 They are not scaled down, although some may be cropped.
 They average about 5000 pixels on the long side of the image, which prints up to 16x20 prints without a problem.
 For larger prints, they can be scaled up.